Salvia officianalis-Cooking Sage-Garden Sage-Edible Sage

 - Burning sage can discourage mosquitos

-- It’s scent is unattractive to deer and rabbits and tends to discourage them from it’s neighbors.
+- Its scent is unattractive to deer and rabbits and tends to discourage them from their neighbors.

 Care of Sage Plants

-Especially if you love sage, avoid too much generosity with food and water.
+Especially if you love sage, avoid too much generosity with water and fertilizer.
 Overfeeding and watering will negatively affect the flavor of the leaves as well as the health of the plant.
-Put your finger in the soil, if it is dry for an inch you can water safely.
+Put your finger in the soil; if it is dry for an inch, you can water it safely.
 Fertilize one month after planting.
 Sage grows best with a pH of 6-7.

 Pests, Problems & Disease

 Sage has a limited lifespan.
-After several years the plant may become woody.
-Many gardeners are able to extend the plant’s life (after 5 years) by severe trimming.
+After several years, the plant may become woody.
+Many gardeners are able to extend the plant’s life (after five years) by severe trimming.